amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ```
 If the token is successfully revoked, you will receive a 200 OK response.
 **Note: It may take up to 10 minutes for the revoked access token to stop working**.
-The Client application revocation is based on [RFC 7009]( https://datatracker.ietf.org/doc/html/rfc7009.).
+The process of Revoking the token is based on [RFC 7009]( https://datatracker.ietf.org/doc/html/rfc7009.).

 ## Troubleshooting